Afrofuturism is an artistic genre that melds Speculative Fiction with the cultures and experiences of Black people around the globenote .

 - Sun Ra is widely considered the Trope Codifier, with the way he combined alien and space motifs with African (especially Egyptian) imagery.

-- Music/Clipping's Concept Album Splendor and Misery, about a lone black slave that is the Sole Survivor a rebellion in a slave (space) ship.
+- clipping.'s Concept Album Splendor and Misery, about a lone black slave that is the Sole Survivor a rebellion in a slave (space) ship.
 The album was nominated Hugo Award in 2017.

 - Parliament-Funkadelic use crazy sci-fi costuming and imagery in their music and live shows.